1ROCKSTAR1/FinalMobileProject/README.md

 📚 Project's description

-A comprehensive **Appium-based automation framework** for testing the Wikipedia mobile application on Android Studio Emulator.
+A comprehensive **Appium-based automation framework** for testing the Wikipedia mobile application on Android Studio Emulator (locally) and on Browserstack platform (remotely).

 ## 🛠 Technologies